Methods of Enquiry in Psychology: A Complete Guide (Free PDF)

 Psychological Testing

-• A psychological test is a standardized and objective instrument that is used to assess an individual’s standing about others on some mental or behavioural characteristics
+A psychological test is a standardised and objective instrument that is used to assess an individual’s standing in relation to others on some mental or behavioural characteristics

 • Reliability refers to the consistency of scores obtained by an individual on the same test on two different occasions